tfd therapy

 - It provides necessary nutrients to the area being treated and promotes healing.

-- Cupping can provide pain relief and help ease the symptoms of many common disorders of the bones and muscles.
+- Cupping can provide pain relief and help ease symptoms of many common disorders of the bones and muscles.
 It does this by exciting small nerves inside muscles so that they release pain-killing chemicals.

 - Cupping Therapy helps to reduce muscular restrictions, scars and adhesions, to decrease swelling and increase range of motion.